VITA Technologies

 More stories

-Mercury Systems Receives $2M Order for Rugged, High-Performance Digital Signal Processing Modules
+Mercury Systems Receives $3.2M in Orders for Digital Signal Processing Modules

 Boeing and the U.S. Army’s Space and Missile Defense Command/Army Forces Strategic Command (SMDC/ARSTRAT) have launched a joint research-and-development effort to coordinate and fuse multiple types of sensor data in a secure environment for Integrated Air and Missile Defense (IAMD) and space situational awareness concept exploration.Boeing and the SMDC/ARSTRAT signed a Cooperative Research and Development Agreement (CRADA) on Feb.
 24, and today the two organizations met to exchange preliminary technical information at Redstone Arsenal in Huntsville.